Dental Implants Overseas – What Are The Risks

 Seeing your dentist regularly can help catch problems before they become too serious, so make sure you book routine dental check-ups twice a year.

 Talk to Dentistry on Solent about any other options to make dental care more reasonably priced for your budget!
-For more information about our dental implant treatments or finance options, please call our practice on (02) 9158 6137.
+For more information about our dental implant treatments or finance options, book a free consultation near you: call our (02) 9158 6137.